kshipra-fetch/social-media-post-creator/README.md

-# PostPerfect - Social Media Post Creation Application
+# Social Media Post Creation Application

-PostPerfect is a web-based application that takes a website URL as input and generates a well-crafted social media post based on the content of that URL.The app makes it easy to create visually appealing and engaging social media content.
+This is a web-based application that takes a website URL as input and generates a well-crafted social media post based on the content of that URL.The app makes it easy to create visually appealing and engaging social media content.

 ## Features